Blog

 In addition to using the Levey-Jennings Chart and the Westgard Rules, clinical laboratories can proactively improve quality control by implementing a variety of best practices, including the following:

 Regular Calibration and Maintenance of Equipment - Regular calibration and maintenance are essential for ensuring accurate results and reducing the risk of malfunctions.
-Calibration aligns instruments with standard values, while maintenance keeps them functioning optimally, helping to minimize errors in test results.
+Calibration aligns instruments with standard values, while maintenance optimally promotes functionality, helping to minimize errors in test results.

 Internal Quality Control (IQC) Programs - IQC programs involve running control materials, which provide an ongoing measure of accuracy and help identify potential issues early on.